 Pittsburgh, PA, USA

 Located in the heart of Pittsburgh’s Bloomfield neighborhood, the Waldorf School of Pittsburgh is an independent, K-8 school serving the greater Pittsburgh community.
 The School is housed in a Victorian-era mansion on a two-acre campus, and is home to more than 200 students and faculty.

 The eighth grade Classroom project developed from a need to meet the school’s expanding student enrollment.
 The Classroom is a 1,000 SF stand-alone structure, designed to house the 25-person eighth grade class, and includes the main teaching space as well as support space such as a mudroom, cubbies, restrooms, and storage.

 Based on the Waldorf principles, the educational development of eighth grade students is focused on strengthening independence and thinking beyond themselves as they explore the outside world.
 Therefore, the building is intentionally situated away from the main schoolhouse.
 The massing of the classroom is simple yet thoughtful, with the service bar lining the south edge and the teaching space opening to the north.
 A gently arced wall delineates the perimeter of the interior teaching space, yet physiologically connects the students to the outdoors.
 Playing off the shape of the exterior pathway, this wall forms a gesture of embrace around the beloved outdoor green space, which doubles as an amphitheater during large school events.

-The project will break ground in spring 2019, and is scheduled for completion in 2020.
+The project will break ground in fall 2019, and is scheduled for completion in spring 2020.